Abraham Tower After the Civil War

 I Found Abraham Tower in the 1870 Census - They were in Jefferson Township (Linn County, near or in LaClede, Missouri)

-He is listed as age 32 with the occupation of farmer and his wife Nancy, age 30, listed her occupation as "Keeping House."
+He is listed in 1870 as age 32 with the occupation of farmer and his wife Nancy, age 30, listed her occupation as "Keeping House."
 The value of their personal estate was estimated at $1,100.
 There was no value in the column of Value of Real Estate, so I assume they did not own land.

 Abe and Nancy are listed as born in Indiana, as are the two older children, Laura - age 10 and Erastus - age 8.
 They are marked as attending school within the year.
 The two younger children, Mary - age 4 and Sarah - age 2, were born in Missouri and were not attending school.